Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 #### Configure the test runner

-As we want to use the Firebase emulator to run integration tests, we should add a parameter - `use-firestore-emulator`, that determines whether tests should use the production database or run the local emulator with test data.
+As we want to use the Firestore emulator to run integration tests, we should add a parameter - `use-firestore-emulator`, that determines whether tests should use the production database or run the local emulator with test data.

 To simplify the logic of retrieving the parameter's value inside the integration tests, we should create the `FirestoreEmulatorConfig` model.